Upgrading Traction Drive Controller

 Technical description of the project and process development case

-COMPASS ELECTRONICS is a research and production company, a contract manufacturer of electronics.
-It launches production and contract assembly of complex modern electronic devices.
+A research and production company.
+As a contract manufacturer of electronics, it launches production and contract assembly of complex modern electronic devices.

 Upgrading the current hardware platform of the electric traction drive controller developed over ten years ago, with new electronic components.
 All the functionality of the updated platform should be implemented on a single printed circuit board (PCB) with minimal software adjustments.

-The upgraded platform will be used both in subway cars produced by METROVAGONMACH and other developments for the transportation industry.
+The upgraded platform will be used both in subway cars and other developments for the transportation industry.

 1. Circuit design